stripethree/stripethree.github.io/resume.md

 Google Home.
 This project allowed Home users to access exclusive audio content about feature articles in The September Issue with the Vogue Action on Google Home
-* Hopscotch, a Slack bot which uses Condé Nast’s internal recommendations API and third party data on social media trending topics to recommend posts for brands to cross-share.
+* Hopscotch, a Slack bot which uses Condé Nasts internal recommendations API and third party data on social media trending topics to recommend posts for brands to cross-share.
 This project won the Condé Nast 2017 Hackathon
-* Condé Nast Haikus, a Slack and Twitter bot which finds haikus in CMS content, provides a mechanism for Slack users to vote on found haikus, and posts popular entries to @condenasthaikus on Twitter
+* Condé Nast Haikus, a Slack application which posts popular haikus found in CMS contest to Twitter ([@condenasthaikus])
 * Quizzes on Teen Vogue, a Facebook Messenger bot to engage users with choose your own adventure style quizzes.
 Also repurposed with Epicurious
-* Launch-vehicle-fbm, an OSS Node JS Messenger SDK Additional Contributions
+* [`launch-vehicle-fbm`], an open source Node JS development kit for Facebook Messenger

+_Additional Contributions_
 * Member of Blog Working Group which manages the Condé Nast Technology Blog.
 Wrote multiple articles which were cross posted to Chatbots Magazine.